Florida Animals: Vocabulary and Key Facts

 Florida Manatee

-• The Florida manatee is a gentle animal that lives in warm coastal waters.
+• The Florida manatee is a subspecies of the West Indian manatee and lives in Florida’s coastal waters, rivers, and springs.

 Cottonmouth Snakes